show-me-code/deepflame-dev/README.md

 ```

 #### 4.3 PyTorch version
-PyTorch version aims to support computation on CUDA.
-If you have compatible platform, run the following command to install DeepFlame.
+PyTorch version aims to support Python-based progamming for DeepFlame.
+Run the following commands to install:
 ```
 conda create -n df-pytorch python=3.8 conda activate df-pytorch conda install -c cantera libcantera-devel conda install pytorch torchvision torchaudio cudatoolkit=11.6 -c pytorch -c conda-forge conda install pybind11

 . install.sh --use_pytorch
 ```
 >**Note**: You may come accross an error regarding shared library *libmkl_rt.so.2* when libcantera is installed through cantera channel.
 If so, go to your conda environment and check the existance of *libmkl_rt.so.2* and *libmkl_rt.so.1*, and then link *libmkl_rt.so.2* to *libmkl_rt.so.1*.